-Trends in Nursing A 18 hours lecture
+ADN 31A Trends in Nursing A 18 hours lecture

-Corequisite: ADN 21A, ADN 21AL, ADN 21B and ADN 21BL
+Corequisite: ADN 21A, ADN 21AL, ADN 21B and ADN 21BL Grading: letter grade or pass/no pass

 This course is designed for students to study the trends and issues which effect current nursing practice.
 The major foci include the evolution of nursing, professional opportunities for the practice of nursing, the legal and ethical relationships in nursing, the economics of health care, the interpersonal relationships among health care professionals and current issues.
+Transferable to CSU